 Too much of business education teaches individual topics, without regard for how everything fits together.
 Here is my idea for an alternative approach.

 I love to write Haiku, and I’ve even had two published.
 These, however, were “rejected” by the good people who publish Haiku in their journal.
 I have decided to give them new life here on HubPages.

 La Jolla is a wonderful place for a weekend getaway from LA.
 Here are the details of our last trip.

 Sucked in by the image of a lone horseman on a foggy lane, a story spun out of control.
 It became a game between friends.
 Just a little fun to put a smile on your face.

 You’ve seen the TV ads with Oprah.
-So, what exactly is new with Weight Watchers for 2016?
+So, what exactly is new with Weight Watchers?

 Pipe Dreams: 7 Pipelines of Career Success is a well-written, thoughtful book, with key questions to consider at the end of each chapter.
 It is a great way to help you take charge of your career.

 I’m going to reveal a gigantic political truth, but you’re going to need to suspend disbelief for a few moments.
 If you can do that, I think you’ll appreciate what you are about to read.

 I started writing this story about six months after my first husband passed away, as a way to help me "process" my grief.
 I hope to help others by sharing it here.